Deltares/Wflow.jl/docs/src/user_guide/step2_settings_file.md

 or to `dir_input` and `dir_output` if they are given.

 ## General time info
 Time information is optional.
-When left out, for each timestamp in the forcing NetCDF Wflow will do computations, except for the first forcing timestamp that is considered equal to the initial conditions of the Wflow model (state time).
+When left out, for each timestamp in the forcing netCDF Wflow will do computations, except for the first forcing timestamp that is considered equal to the initial conditions of the Wflow model (state time).
 If you wish to calculate a subset of this time range, or a different timestep, you can specify a `starttime`, `endtime` and